Preface

 You will need to

-• allocate space for the data;
+• allocate space for the data on the heap using sbrk;

 • decide how to map the data to the space you allocate; and